List of Portuguese monarchs: House of Braganza (Brigantine Dynasty, 1640–1910)

 The House of Braganza (Casa de Bragança) came to power in 1640, when John II, Duke of Braganza, claimed to be the rightful heir of the defunct House of Aviz, as he was the great-great-grandson of King Manuel I. John was proclaimed King John IV, and he deposed the House of Habsburg in 1640 during the Portuguese Restoration War.
 The Habsburgs continued to claim the throne of Portugal until the end of the war in the Treaty of Lisbon (1668).
-Unlike other dynasties, it is not dubbed after its founder (as John IV shares a first name with John I), instead being named called the Brigantine Dynasty (Dinastia Brigantina, “Brigantine” meaning “from Braganza”).
+Unlike other dynasties, it is not dubbed after its founder (as John IV shares a first name with John I), instead being named called the Brigantine Dynasty (Dinastia Brigantina, "Brigantine" meaning "from Braganza").

 The descendants of Queen Maria II and her consort, King Ferdinand II (a German prince of the House of Saxe-Coburg and Gotha), came to rule in 1853.
 Portuguese law and custom treated them as members of the House of Braganza, though they were still Saxe-Coburg and Gotha dynasts.
 This has led some to classify these last four monarchs of Portugal as members of a new royal family, called the House of Braganza-Saxe-Coburg and Gotha (Casa de Bragança-Saxe-Coburgo e Gota), though this view is not widely held.

+After the demise of the Portuguese monarchy in the 1910 revolution, monarchists launched a counter-revolution known as the Monarchy of the North, in 1919; the attempted restoration only lasted a month.